araschermer/python-code/Relational Databases/sqlite-practice/readme.md

   <p align="center">
     project_description
     <br />
-In this project I provide the implementation and documentation of my first experience working on of examples, challenges and practice of SQLite, one of the most popular open-source relational database management systems .<br />
+In this project I provide the implementation and documentation of my first experience working on of examples, challenges and practice of SQLite, one of the most popular open-source relational database management systems.<br />
     <br />
   </p>
 <!-- TABLE OF CONTENTS -->